aws-samples/aws-service-catalog-tools-workshop/workshop/content/50-reInvent2019/300-task-3/500-add-the-product-to-the-portfolio.md

 +++
-title = "Add product to portfolio" weight = 500
-home_region = "eu-west-1"
+title = "Add the product to the portfolio" weight = 500 home_region = "eu-west-1"
 +++